ShivamSaluja/GetCVEIdUsingWebClient/ReadME.md

 huProject Outline:
-1. Query the NVD Server using their REST API interface.
-  Using the following API : https://services.nvd.nist.gov/rest/json/cvehistory/2.0?cveId=CVE-2019-1010218
+1. Query the NVD Server using their REST API interface and the following API : https://services.nvd.nist.gov/rest/json/cvehistory/2.0?cveId=CVE-2019-1010218

 2. The cveId in the above api must be passed  as command line parameter.